-For the year ended December 31, 2015, our Board declared quarterly dividends in the aggregate amount of \$0.80 per share.
-Cash dividends paid for the year ended December 31, 2015 totaled \$22.7 million.
-On February 16, 2016, our Board declared a quarterly cash dividend in the amount of \$0.22 on each share of common stock outstanding.
-The dividend will be paid on March 15, 2016 to shareholders of record at the close of business on March 1, 2016.
+For the year ended December 31, 2016, our Board declared quarterly dividends in the aggregate amount of \$0.86 per share.
+Cash dividends paid for the year ended December 31, 2016 totaled \$26.6 million.

+On May 3, 2016, our Board of Directors declared a 10% stock dividend, payable on June 15, 2016, to shareholders of record at the close of business on June 1, 2016.
+As a result of the stock dividend, 2,735,542 additional shares were issued.
+Cash was paid in lieu of fractional shares of our common shares.
+All references to share and per share amounts in this document and related disclosures have been adjusted to reflect the stock dividend for all periods presented.